moodle-an-hochschulen/moodle-auth_ldap_syncplus/UPGRADE.md

 Automated tests
 ---------------

-* The plugin has a good coverage with Behat tests which test most of the plugin's user stories.
+* The plugin has a good coverage with Behat tests which test all of the plugin's user stories.
 * To run the automated tests, a running LDAP server is necessary.
 This is realized in the Github actions workflow.
 If you want to run the automated tests locally, you have to adapt the tests to a local LDAP server yourself.
 If you do not have a running LDAP server at hand, you can try to spin up the Bitnami LDAP server which is used in Github actions with this docker-compose command:
 ```